aasourav/Obsidian_vault/Obsidian Vault/Note/Devops/Learn Linux(17 June - 30 June)/Day 1 (17 June)/Introduction to terminal and it's shortcut.md

 `tab_key` for command auto completion `HISTTIMEFORMAT="%d/%m/%y %T"`  now we can show the time alongside the history.

-`echo "this is text" >> file_name` this is for if you want to write text in the specific file.
+`echo "this is text" >> file_name` this is for if you want to write text in the specific file. single > is override the content. >> is for concat the content

 `sudo groupadd grp_name` create a group in system `sudo useradd user_name` create a user